-Alright, let me tell you about how I got the Thai visa on arrival as Indian citizen and how you can get it.
-The process remains same for the citizens of any country that’s eligible for Visa on arrival for Thailand.
+Alright, let me tell you about how I got the Thai visa on arrival as an Indian citizen and how you can get it.
+The process remains the same for the citizens of any country that’s eligible for a Visa on arrival for Thailand.

 But before we delve into the process of Thai visa on arrival application process, let me tell you some of the amazing things in Thailand.

 Things to Do in Thailand

 There are so many things to see and do in Thailand.
 Apart from the popular spots like the Phi Phi islands, Krabi, Khao Yai National Park, Chiang Mai, there are also many other spots that are as gorgeous and relatively unknown.